🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 • For heavy dirt, use a mild dog shampoo – never human shampoo!

-4. Parasite Check – How to Do it Right
+4. Parasite Check – How to Do It Right

 • Flea detection: Run a flea comb through the fur.
 If small black crumbs remain in the comb that turn red on a damp cloth (blood residue) → flea infestation.